Technical Advisory

 Agentic Workflows and Autonomy Models

 Autonomy is not a single monolith; it emerges from a hierarchy of agentic capabilities.
-Local agents embedded in smart glass and lighting controllers can handle immediate perceptual decisions (for example, dimming in response to glare) with ultra-low latency.
-Higher-level agents coordinate across rooms to optimize daylight use, and policy engines enforce enterprise-wide constraints.
-A practical model includes:
+Local agents embedded in smart glass and lighting controllers can handle immediate perceptual decisions with ultra-low latency.
+Higher-level agents coordinate across rooms to optimize daylight use, while policy engines enforce enterprise-wide constraints.
+A practical model includes: This connects closely with Autonomous Multi-Lingual Site Support: Translating Technical Specs in Real-Time.

 • Perceptual agents at edge devices that react to local sensor data (occupancy, ambient light, user presence, privacy mode).